Living in a Carbon World

 - explain how carbon compounds are transformed in five chemical reactions that are critical to the carbon cycle: photosynthesis, cell respiration, decomposition, biosynthesis and combustion.

-- answer whether trees and other plants can absorb ever-increasing amounts of carbon dioxide from the air or are limited by environmental factors.
+- answer whether trees and other plants can absorb ever-increasing amounts of carbon dioxide from the air or is this process limited by environmental factors.

 Keeping Track of What You LearnThroughout these labs, you will find two kinds of questions.